 Remember, you eat with all your senses including your eyes so this extra step is worth it.

-Peel the broccoli stems and slice them for the stir fry.
+Peel the broccoli stems and slice them for the stir fry too.

-Slice red pepper, carrots, onion and mushrooms.
+Slice sweet peppers, carrots, onion and mushrooms.
 You can use any coloured peppers, the more colour the better!
 Try to keep the vegetables to bite sized pieces and similar sizes.
 Finely mince garlic and ginger.
 Fresh ginger root is excellent in this dish but if you don’t have any, you can use ground ginger in the sauce instead.
 Fresh ginger is quite common now, easily found in grocery stores and you won’t believe how inexpensive it is!
 It actually adds a hint of heat too.

 Pro tip: Slice the carrots on a sharp angle at the narrow end and less of an angle at the thicker end so they’re relatively the same size.
 That way they cook at the same rate.

 Next, make up the sauce.
 Drain the pineapple juice into a large measuring cup.
 You will get about 3/4 cup depending on the amount of juice in the can.
 Add orange juice (or really any citrus juice is fine) to make 1 cup.
 Stir in rice vinegar, soy sauce, brown sugar and cornstarch.
 You can also use regular vinegar, it just has a slightly more acidic level.
 Season with salt and pepper.
 If desired, add a bit of sriracha sauce if you like some heat.

 You can use fresh or canned pineapple, however in this case the canned pineapple works well because you get lots of juice which is the main ingredient in the sauce.
-And there just happens to be the right amount of pineapple chunks for 4 servings.
+And there just happens to be the right amount of pineapple for 4 servings.
 Buy canned pineapple rings and slice them into chunks.
 You can buy pineapple chunks but I find they’re a little large for one bite.

 Pork tenderloin is the optimal choice here because it’s nice and tender, not fatty and happens to be the right size for a 4 serving dish.
 Chop it into cubes, about 1 inch square.
 Season with salt and pepper.
 Sear in a hot pan with sesame oil until browning.
 If your pan isn’t very wide, cook the meat in batches, otherwise the meat will be too crowded and will steam instead of browning.
 That’s where the flavour begins.

-Sesame oil has a strong flavour so you don’t want to use more than a teaspoon.
-You can use olive or vegetable oil if you don’t have sesame oil.
+Sesame oil has a strong flavour so you don’t want to use more than a teaspoon or two.
+You can use vegetable oil if you don’t have sesame oil.
 You might be wondering, why not just throw everything in.
 Well, here’s the deal.
 You can, but searing the pork first, although an extra step, gives the meat that caramelization on the outside that really does help the flavour of the final dish.

 Remove the pork to a plate.
-Add a bit more oil if necessary and stir fry the vegetables, garlic and ginger for about 5 minutes or until the carrots are starting to soften.
+Add a bit more oil if necessary and stir fry the vegetables for about 5 minutes or until the carrots are starting to soften.

-Add the pork and pineapple chunks, stir fry for another minute or 2, then pour the sauce over and simmer for about 5 minutes, stirring occasionally.
+Add the garlic, ginger, pork and pineapple chunks, stir fry for another minute or two, then pour the sauce over and simmer for about 5 minutes, stirring occasionally.
 It may seem there’s a lot of sauce but it thickens and reduces.

-Add the broccoli at the end and stir just to allow it to heat back up so it stays nice and green.
+Add the broccoli right before serving and stir just to allow it to heat back up so it stays nice and green.

 Here’s the recipe: